 Little Chycoose is a handsome traditional cottage in tranquil setting in the peaceful hamlet of Bissoe.
 The ambience is far removed from the crowded coastal resorts however the location is close enough to premier visitor attractions and 6 miles equidistant to Truro, Cornwall's vibrant capital, and Falmouth, a maritime town with an amazing coastline and stunning beaches.
 On the first floor there are three attractive bedrooms accommodating five people plus a large shower room and bathroom.
 There is also a separate annex with 5' bed and en-suite within the grounds, accommodating two extra people.
 On the ground floor is a contemporary kitchen with a mezzanine floor and fabulous bi-fold doors taking you into the garden.
 There are two cosy sitting rooms with comfy sofas both have TV's, one also has an open fire and there is central heating throughout to ensure it is comfortable for breaks during all seasons.
 The large garden is a mixture of lawn, shrubs and trees with a summer house which holds a table tennis table and football table.
 Little Chycoose is a lovely base for exploring all parts of Cornwall.
 There are a host of opportunities being under 10 miles from the beautiful beaches and dramatic cliffs of the north coast and the meandering creeks and tidal moorings of the Roseland Peninsula.
 Bissoe Cycle Hire and Loe Beach Watersports Centre are all located within a 10 minute drive and it is also an excellent destination for walkers and naturalists with scenic footpaths along the nearby creeks and inlets of the Truro and Falmouth rivers, the beautiful National Trust owned woodland park at Trelissick and the sub-tropical gardens at Glendurgan and Trebah, and there is also Cornwall's spectacular global garden,The Eden Project which is always worth a visit.
 With lots to see and do you are guaranteed a memorable and fun-filled break for families and friends.

 All ground floor.
 Four bedrooms: 1 x king-size double with en-suite shower room, basin and WC (in separate annex), 1 x double, 1 x twin, 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Shower room with basin and WC.
-Kitchen with mezzanine floor with TV.
+Kitchen with mezzanine floor above with TV.
 Utility room.
 Sitting room with open fire.
 Second sitting room.

 Truro is the retail centre of Cornwall with a good range of independent shops as well as national stores all within a compact city centre.
 With its eclectic range of art galleries, bars, restaurants, cinema, theatre, museum and outstanding cathedral this small city is a superb year round destination.
 Steeped in history and intriguing architecture there is always plenty to do and see.
 Just meandering through the Georgian cobbled streets is a pleasure in itself.